hyperledger/besu-docs/docs/public-networks/get-started/connect/mainnet.md

 openssl rand -hex 32 | tr -d "\n" > jwtsecret.hex
 ```

-You will specify `jwtsecret.hex` when starting both Besu and the consensus client.
+You will specify `jwtsecret.hex` when starting Besu and the consensus client.
 This is a shared JWT secret the clients use to authenticate each other when using the
 [Engine API](../../how-to/use-engine-api.md).